What Is a LeRobot Dataset? Record, Visualize, and Train

 One of the most common issues in robot data is camera drift or bad aim.
 You must check that your cameras see the full path of the robot.
 If a camera moves even a tiny bit, the view may change enough to confuse the model.
 Checking this early saves you time on training later.

 Good checks include looking for time alignment across all sensors.
-This means your video frames must match your motor actions and touch data exactly in time.
+Your video frames must match your motor actions and touch data exactly in time.
 If the data streams are out of sync, the model will not learn the right link between what it sees and how it moves.
 You should also check that all data fields, like arm angles, are full for every frame.

 Refine labels and info

 Each part of your LeRobot dataset needs clear notes to be useful.
-You should mark any failed trials or resets right away.
+Mark any failed trials or resets right away.
 If you include bad runs in your training set, the robot may learn the wrong tasks.
 Marking these errors helps you leave them out when you start to train your model.

-Notes should also include facts about the setting and the task.
-You might track the light, the tools used, or where the robot starts.
+Notes should also include facts about the setting and the task — the light, the tools used, or where the robot starts.
 This extra info helps the model work in different scenes.
-Keeping your labels clean and steady is a key part of the check process.
-It makes it much easier to grow your collection once you know your setup is right.
+Keeping your labels clean and steady makes it much easier to grow your collection once you know your setup is right.

 Use views to find errors

 The best way to spot hidden errors is to look at your data directly.
-You can use tools for visualizing LeRobot datasets to see exactly what the robot saw.
+Use tools for visualizing LeRobot datasets to see exactly what the robot saw.
 This lets you play back trials and look for missing frames or shaky moves that might not show up in a text log.

 When you look at your data, check for a steady link between the view and the action.
-The move of the robot should look smooth and right in the video feed.
+The robot's move should look smooth and right in the video feed.
 If the data looks jumpy or the moves do not match the task, you may need to fix your tools.
 Doing this check after every few trials keeps your data quality high as you collect more.

 How do you use a LeRobot dataset visualizer?

-The LeRobot dataset visualizer is a key tool for anyone building robot learning models.
+The LeRobot dataset visualizer plays back episodes of robot movement like a video, so you can spot errors that would otherwise confuse a model during training.
 Before you start training, you must look at your data to ensure it is clean and right.
-This tool lets you play back episodes of robot movement like a video.
-By using the visualizer, you can spot errors that might confuse a machine learning model later on.
-It helps you bridge the gap between real-world data and embodied AI to ensure your research is repeatable.
+The tool helps you bridge the gap between real-world data and embodied AI to keep your research repeatable.

 Using the tool interface

 When you open the visualizer, you will see several views at once.
-Most setups show camera feeds from the robot's point of view.
-They also show graphs of joint angles and motor force.
+Most setups show camera feeds from the robot's point of view, plus graphs of joint angles and motor force.
 You can scrub through the timeline to see how the robot moved during each task.
 This synced view is vital for visualizing LeRobot datasets and checking if the sensors worked as expected.
-You should look for smooth moves in the video and data streams.
+Look for smooth moves in the video and data streams.

-The tool also allows you to compare different data types.
+The tool also lets you compare different data types.
 For example, you can see if the robot's touch sensors felt a hit at the same time the video shows a hand touching an object.
 High-quality research often requires checking that sensors line up to validate the dataset.
-This check ensures that the robot's eyes and hands are in sync before you begin the training phase.
-It helps make sure the whole system is ready for use.
+This ensures the robot's eyes and hands are in sync before you begin the training phase.

 Check that all camera streams are clear and not blocked.